teejay2018/teejay2018.github.io/_posts/2025-07-11-little-sample.md

 Here is a long text that will be repeated serveral lines in order to see the picture to fit around on the right side.
 If this works it is a little miracle but let us all give it a try because seeing is beliveing.
 Also A good test on a real browser window will be needed, but let me see in preview first.

 ---

+How can you link to other post, here is sample
+This is my [link to the nice post]({% post_url 2025-11-04-ai-supercomputer %}) that I mentioned earlier.

+---
 ```bash
 pwd
 ls -l